jonleopard/dotfiles/README.md

 ## Node Version Management

-[NVM](https://github.com/creationix/nvm) Allows me to switch between different node versions on the fly.
-Avoid installing NVM through Homebrew.
-Instead, use either the cURL or Wget script.
-I've installed yarn globally (with homebrew, using the --without-node flag) in order to handle all global node packages.
+[n](https://github.com/tj/n) Allows me to switch between different node versions on the fly.
+I've installed `n` [n-install](https://github.com/mklement0/n-install).
+Also, on the topic of node, I've installed `yarn` globally via `brew install yarn --ignore-dependencies` (allows for yarn to plug into your node binary that `n` installed).

 ## ZSH Plugin Management